 One of the Church’s first systematic theologians, Irenaeus is considered one of the most influential early Christian thinkers.
-On June 28, we celebrate his Feast, recognizing his critical contributions in combatting the Gnostic heresy.
+On June 28, we celebrate his Memorial, recognizing his critical contributions in combatting the Gnostic heresy.
 He is portrayed in the Basilica in the east portico, as well as in stained glass in a lunette window of the Crypt Church.

 Though little is known about Irenaeus’ formative years, it is believed that he was born in Greece and likely met Polycarp as a young man.
 According to Bernard Bangley: